 Being able to interpret medical information would be a tremendous help in communicating with non-English speaking patients who may think they know the right dosage, but actually don’t.
 Interpreting would lessen the chance of a dosage error, and reduce the pharmacy’s liability for any accidents.

 Pharmacies will likely want the quickest and easiest-to-access interpreting service.
 In a pharmacy setting, especially one where non-English speakers are not a frequent occurrence, an excellent and cost-effective option would be telephonic interpreting services.
 Getting a professional interpreter on the telephone while the prescription holder is still standing in front of you is often an ideal situation for patient and pharmacist alike.

-Telephonic interpreting, like the kind offered by Accredited Language Services, is easy to access.
+Telephonic interpreting is easy to access.
 Telephonic interpreters versed in languages from around the globe are on call 24 hours a day, 7 days a week, 365 days a year.
 There’s no special equipment needed, either: telephonic interpreting can be performed via a speakerphone, conference call or even by passing a single handset back and forth.